Meet Our School of Social Sciences and Health Team

 Prosperine began her teaching career in Zambia and taught at the secondary and university levels.

 After moving to England, she pursued an MA in health and social policy while working for Westminster Mind as a befriender and Mencap as a support worker.
-An MA and social care experience enabled her to gain insight into the health and social care system in the UK.
+An MA and social care experience enabled her to gain insight into the UK’s health and social care system.

-Prosperine is also a qualified worked based assessor and has been assessing students in different care settings for the past 8 years.
+Prosperine is also a qualified worked based assessor and has been assessing students in different care settings for the past eight years.